 - Span a crack in a foundation

 - Stop water vapor from entering a basement

 The best thing about the membrane is that it is low in cost to purchase the materials and install it.
 It’s also been proven to work, is environmentally friendly and highly effective in stopping water leaks in basements.

 Most of the problems that people encounter with water are located between the joint of the basement walls and the floor.
 The pools that build up around the foundation create hydrostatic pressure, forcing water through the cracks and joints.
 The best way to avoid this pooling together is through drains.

 Drain pipes, usually made from a stiff PVC pipe, are placed on the bottom half of their cross-section to allow water infiltration.
 It’s ideal if you do this while the home is being built because it’s a lot more difficult to get the necessary drains installed if your home is already constructed without them.
 Once the backfill has been completed, the installation process becomes highly expenses and very disruptive to your life.

 These nifty things are used to add additional protection to the waterproofing membranes and prevent it from damage during construction.
 Usually, the protection board is made from a semi-flexible sheet made with an asphalt core between asphalt impregnated glass fiber mats.

-Soil grading is an essential component for effective foundation waterproofing.
-First, the types of soil are separated using geotextile filter fabrics which maintains the flow rates of soils used in drainage layers.
+Soil grading is an essential component of effective foundation waterproofing.
+First, the types of soil are separated using geotextile filter fabrics which maintain the flow rates of soils used in drainage layers.
 These fabrics come in two types:

 - Non-woven designs